benwzj/benwzj.github.io/_posts/2025-08-13-ml-dataset.md

 ### Quantity of data

 ### Quality and reliability of data

 ### Complete vs. incomplete

 Real-world examples are often incomplete, meaning that at least one feature value is missing.
+What you can do?
+- Delete incomplete examples or,
+- Impute missing values

+## Labels